 Iceland Deep Drilling Project (IDDP) is drilling down into the molten magma that flows through volcanoes and hopes to have created the hottest hole in the earth.
 The project leaders and earth science scientists have hopes of establishing a powerful new sustainable energy source.
 The project involves drilling a 5-km (3.1-mile) deep hole in the south-west corner of Iceland.
-Expected to be completed by the end of this year and is predicted to become world’s hottest hole.
+Expected to be completed by the end of this year and is predicted to become the world’s hottest hole.
 The temperatures inside could be anywhere between 400 and 1,0000C.
 Experts estimate this much heat is sufficient enough to generate supercritical steam that could generate up to 50 megawatts of electricity – this can be 10 times more efficient than traditional geothermal wells.

-Research on geothermal energy has been going around the world for decades, and it involves drilling into the natural heat stored inside earth to power turbines and generate electricity.
+Research on geothermal energy has been going around the world for decades, and it involves drilling into the natural heat stored inside the earth to power turbines and generate electricity.
 But IDDP is taking care, by attempting to bypass rocks completely and drill into the source of earth’s heat – the magma oozing into volcanoes.
-This type of drilling directly into magma has a massive potential to exploit earth’s inner heat.
+This type of drilling directly into magma has a massive potential to exploit the earth’s inner heat.

 The drilling of this projected “hottest hole” on the earth started on August 12, 2016, in the geologically active Reykjanes region of Iceland.
 At the end of the well/hole, the scientists are hoping to reach the Mid-Atlantic Ridge – the major boundary between earth’s tectonic plates – where magma heats seawater to temperatures of up to 1,0000C.
-At this juncture water is also under a lot of pressure (200 times atmospheric levels), which the team expects will generate ‘supercritical steam’ – a state of matter that’s neither liquid nor gas, and holds way more heat energy than either, in turn, generating electricity.
+At this juncture, water is also under a lot of pressure (200 times atmospheric levels), which the team expects will generate ‘supercritical steam’ – a state of matter that’s neither liquid nor gas, and holds way more heat energy than either, in turn, generating electricity.